tumaer/SciML/_sources/lecture/rnn.md

 Sequence to sequence translation of English to French using greedy decoding (Source: {cite}`murphy2022`, Chapter 15)
 ```

-This *encoder-decoder* architecture dominates general machine learning, as well as scientific machine learning.
-Examining the use-cases you have seen up to now:
+This *encoder-decoder* architecture dominates general machine learning and scientific machine learning.
+Examining the use cases you have seen up to now:

 * U-Net
-* Convolutional LSTM, i.e. encoding with CNNs, propagating in time with the LSTM, and then decoding with CNNs again
+* Convolutional LSTM, i.e., encoding with CNNs, propagating in time with the LSTM, and then decoding with CNNs again
 * Sequence Translation as just now

 And an unending list of applications which you have seen in practice but have not seen in the course yet